asheredia/deep-amc-radioml/README.md

 ### Key Findings

 **At low SNR (≤ −6 dB):** all models converge to similar accuracy (~4–28%).
-The classification problem is noise-dominated and architecture choice has minimal impact.
+The classification problem is dominated by noise and architecture choice has minimal impact.

 **In the transition region (−4 to +6 dB):** LSTM-based models pull ahead, benefiting from explicit sequential modeling of inter-symbol dependencies.
 The gap widens significantly above 0 dB.

 **At high SNR (≥ +10 dB):** LSTM, CNN+LSTM, CNN+GRU and ResNet1D saturate around 96–97%.
 The CNN and Transformer plateau at ~91% — the Transformer's patch-based tokenization fragments inter-symbol phase transitions, limiting discrimination of high-order PSK schemes (16PSK, 32PSK).

 **Efficiency vs. accuracy trade-off:** The Transformer offers the best accuracy/compute ratio for latency-constrained scenarios (1.48 ms, 671 samples/s, 34.98 MFLOPs).
-LSTM achieves the highest accuracy but at 28.2 ms latency — 19× slower than the Transformer — making it unsuitable for real-time deployment.
+LSTM achieves the highest accuracy but at 28.2 ms latency (19× slower than the Transformer) making it unsuitable for real-time deployment.

 ### Persistent Confusion Patterns